-An intentionally absurd justification is made for Kuno's wooden sword by showing that he's so fast with it that when he swings, it he can smash rocks from the air pressure alone.
+An intentionally absurd justification is made for Kuno's wooden sword by showing that he's so fast with it that when he swings, it can smash rocks with the air pressure alone.

 Lampshaded in the Martial arts rhythmic gymnastic competition when Kodachi attacks with a steel bar: "she uses that rope like it's a steel bar...oh wait it is a steel bar"